 Using a content management system like WordPress will provide much more flexibility.
 You can completely customize the appearance of your site, edit the underlying code, choose your own hosting, and much more.
 As a result, you’ll have to take over more of the responsibility of setting up and running your site.

-Let’s take a closer look at the key differences between Weebly and WordPress so you can select the right solution for your site.
+We've discussed the different software powering Weebly and WordPress.
+Now we'll take a closer look at the following key differences between Weebly and WordPress so you can select the right solution for your site.

 Weebly vs. WordPress